beyondware/note/PowerShell美化oh-my-posh.md

-  completion  Generate the autocompletion script for the specified shell config      Interact with the config debug       Print the prompt in debug mode font        Manage fonts get         Get a value from oh-my-posh help        Help about any command init        Initialize your shell and config print       Print the prompt/context prompt      Set up the prompt for your shell (deprecated) toggle      Toggle a segment on/off version     Print the version
+  completion  Generate the autocompletion script for the specified shell config      Interact with the config debug       Print the prompt in debug mode disable     Disable a feature enable      Enable a feature font        Manage fonts get         Get a value from oh-my-posh help        Help about any command init        Initialize your shell and config notice      Print the upgrade notice when a new version is available. print       Print the prompt/context prompt      Set up the prompt for your shell (deprecated) toggle      Toggle a segment on/off version     Print the version

 Flags:
-  -c, --config string   config (required)
+  -c, --config string   config file path
   -h, --help            help for oh-my-posh
   -i, --init            init (deprecated)
   -s, --shell string    shell (deprecated)